ulflulfl/hints/ptouch/P-Touch-Cable-Markers.md

 ### Cable Wrap

-!["cable wrap" printed by the PT-E110](./images/label_circuit_wrap.jpg) *"cable wrap" printed by the PT-E110*
+!["cable wrap" printed by the PT-E110](./images/label_circuit_wrap.jpg) *"cable wrap" printed by the PT-E110 on 12 mm tape*

 The PT-E550W manual suggests: